Why study Middle Eastern Studies (research) at Leiden University?

 The Leiden Experience

-We also offer the one-year Middle Eastern Studies programme.
+We also offer a one-year Middle Eastern Studies programme.

 The aim of the two-year master's in Middle Eastern Studies (Research) is to provide you with in-depth and specialised knowledge within the field of Middle Eastern Studies with the added value provided by a comparative, area studies approach.